marciahe/marciahe/README.md

 ### I'm Marcia, a frontend developer 👩‍💻 that used to be UI/UX designer and Product manager

-- 🔭 I’m open for work
+🔭 I’m open for work

-- 🌱 I’m currently learning Typescript and React Native
+🌱 I’m currently learning Typescript and React Native

-- ❓ Ask me about anything related to MERN stack and related technologies
+❓ Ask me about anything related to usability and user flows

-- ⚡ Fun fact: I use tabs over spaces
+⚡ Fun fact: I play petanque

 <br/>